shovon/hyperguard/README.md

 #### Recursive types (for TypeScript)

-If your application has data, whose schema comes in a tree-like structure (recursive type), then you can use the `lazy` validator.
+If your application has data, whose schema comes in a tree-like structure (recursive type), then you can use the `lazy` validator, so that your schema can work with TypeScript.

 ```typescript
 type Node = {